 Why yirdit, you could ask?
-Well, in my childhood home I heard this word used to mean covered with earth or just mucky – more or less how you might find yourself after a heavy session in the garden.
+Well, in my childhood home I often heard this Scottish word in the garden used to mean covered with earth or just mucky – more or less how you might find yourself after a heavy session in the garden.

 Then there was the second meaning of ‘bogged down’, usually literally.
 It might describe a farm cart that had stuck up to the axles in mud.
 It was ‘yirdit’.
 Yes, I get bogged down in my garden sometimes.

 In more poetic uses, according to my Scots Dictionary, yird can mean the ground, or the grave or the earth itself, as in Planet Earth.
 Our poet Robert Burns used it more than once:

 ‘When lyart leaves bestrew the yird.’The Jolly Beggars

 (Lyart here is streaked or multi-coloured and another etymological by-way.)

 And of course yird is also cognate with yard, as in back-yard – so here we are back at earth and garden again.

 And our Scandinavian friends, Danish and Norwegian, have their own word ‘jord’, meaning earth.
 So, in short – that’s why yirdit.

 So, I hope you enjoy getting yirdit, both out of doors and right here.